DON’T GET PUT ON SANTA’S NAUGHTY LIST!!!

 Those picking up children and/or participants after the parade are strongly encouraged to meet at a location outside of the disbursement area.

-Parade entry awards evening; for the children's choice, floats, bands, marching groups and vehicles will be presented on November 29, 2017 at 7:00 pm at Northern Water Sports Centre.
+Parade entry awards evening; for the children's choice, floats, bands, marching groups and will be presented on December 5, 2018, 7:00 pm at Northern Water Sports Centre.

 The Judges for the Parade are generally selected from our honorary chairs and major sponsors .

-The Judges will be located in front of the arena on Elgin Street (beside Eastlink).
+The Judges will be located at the School of Architecture, Elgin St. (beside Eastlink)

 Judging Criteria: (All points total 100)

-Floats: Originality, design, costumes, decoration/lights, theme, music, and use of whole float
+Floats: Originality, design, costumes, decoration/lights, theme, music, and use of the whole float

 Bands: Night appearance, music ability, music choice, and marching